RakhithJK/redcanaryco-invoke-atomicredteam-wiki/The-Atomic-GUI.md

 ## Step 2: Fill Out the Form

 Use the provided web form to define the new atomic.
 Any optional components can be left blank if you don't intend to use them.
+Once you've filled out the form, click the `Generate Test Definition YAML` button.

 ![image](https://user-images.githubusercontent.com/22311332/83467703-f6438c80-a437-11ea-8747-3152ce15b35c.png)